Authors of new craft book ‘Everything Oz’ show us how to make a ‘World Famous Field-O-Poppies’ read more

 Concertina fold the petals lengthways about three-quarters of the way up.
-Make sure the center fold is in line with the slit and is a valley fold, in other words it folds inwards.
+Make sure the centre fold is in line with the slit and is a valley fold.
+In other words it folds inwards.

 Flatten the petal folds out slightly.
 To make the petal 3D, overlap the base of the petal where there is a slit.
 Staple in place.
 Repeat for all the petals.

 Staple three 3D petals together in a rough triangle, with two close together and the third slightly on its own.